 Psychologists often say that episodes in a person’s childhood cause or motivate certain actions or decisions in adulthood.
 It certainly rings true to me.
-I’d asked Dale James from this program to introduce me at the launch of “Turn on a Light” last year, which she kindly consented to do.
-As a good radio personality , she suddenly switched from dialogue about me to ask a pointed question.
-“Dave, what was your inspiration to write?”
-I drew on an episode in my childhood to explain, which, as a story, was not only my inspiration to write; it was the inspiration for the work I do.
+At the launch of “Turn on a Light” in 2016, the MC, as a good radio announcer and journalist can do, suddenly switched from chatting about the novel to a pointed question: “Dave, what was your inspiration to write?”
+To answer, I drew on an episode in my childhood, which, as a story, not only inspired me to write, but became the rationale for the work I do.

 My sixth birthday was about to happen in Tammin, a wheatbelt town on the Great Eastern Highway to Kalgoorlie.

 It had been a farming town from the mid-1860s so it had had ten or so decades of western development by the time I arrived.

 My dad was the headmaster of the primary school and mum did a lot of relief teaching to help out.
 My sister, Helen, four years older than me, and I both liked the town and living in the country.

 It was the 1950s, and the place reflected the general social divisions of rural Western Australia in that era: wealthy farmers at the top level, then professionals and business people in town , to migrants from Europe working as railway gangers or their wives cleaning or washing , and finally, the Aboriginal Noongar people.
 And those people were legally compelled to leave town at 6.00 pm each evening and not return until sun-up, so they basically had to live outside the town limits.
 Nor, by the way, could they attend schools run in towns if non-Aboriginal people objected.